D8-X/d8x-integrations/README.md

 # D8XIntegrations

-`yarn`
+> Can we have the have some sample solidity calls for opening/closing trades and reading the size of our positions? 🙏🙏🙏 Yes you can.

 ## MockLego

 The contract `MockLego.sol` provides an example on how D8X perpetual futures trades can be performed from another smart contract.
-You can get the parameters used in the constructor with the help of `ts-node src/scripts/contractAddresses.ts` Example output of contractAddresses:
+You can get the parameters used in the constructor with the help of
+* install packages: `yarn`
+* run: `ts-node src/scripts/contractAddresses.ts`
+Example output of contractAddresses:

 ```